Ignite-Laboratories/Enigmaneering/enigma0/E0 - The Neural Impulse Engine.md

 * **An Instant** - _any_ abstract moment in time with no reference point.
 * **A Moment** - a well defined, or _concrete_, moment in time.
 * **_Concrete_ vs _Abstract_** - A moment is 'well defined' if it has an offset to an external source of time.
-This could be the number of nanoseconds since a system was turned on, since a signal happened, or even the moment two systems _"turned each other on"_.
-An instant is abstract because the very concept of a thread of execution observing a singular value _requires_ an instant of time, but knowing _when_ it happened requires a referential point.
+This could be the number of nanoseconds since a system was turned on, since a signal happened, or even the moment two systems _"turned each other on."_  An instant is abstract because the very concept of a thread of execution observing a singular value _requires_ an instant of time, but knowing _when_ it happened requires a referential point.

 So let's circle back to my wording above - one thread of execution can only read a single _**Instant**_ of time at any given _**Moment**_.
 The thread, itself, has no concept of what